Session 7/15Page 3/5 Topic A: Age 0-3

 - Practice the five dimensions of “secure caregiver behaviour” (see session 6, Topic Introduction B: The dimensions of secure caregiver behaviour).
 It is difficult to be around a very withdrawn or a constantly clinging child without being negatively affected.
-You should talk to others (spouse, friends) regularly about how you feel yourself, in order to keep yourself happy even though the child does not respond normally.
+You should talk to others (spouse, friends) regularly about how you feel yourself, in order to reduce your own stress when the child does not respond normally.

-- Use physical contact – physical contact such as baby massage or carrying the baby on your body stimulates the normal function of the attachment system.
+- Use physical contact such as baby massage or carrying the baby on your body which stimulates the normal function of the attachment system.
 Be very patient, it may take months or years before the child shows more normal attachment behaviour such as enjoying being hugged, kissed, sitting on your lap, or being cuddled (see session 5 for inspiration).

-- Be very aware of being expressive, emotional, and even exaggerate you responsiveness when you are in contact with the infant.
-You can see the mother again in the first part of the Still Face Experiment and notice how she uses her voice and body language to engage the baby in interaction.
+- Be very expressive, emotional, and even exaggerate you responsiveness when you are interacting with the infant.
+You can watch the Still Face Experiment again and notice how the mother in the beginning uses her voice and body language to engage the baby in interaction.

 - Show the infant that you are “always around” and expect it to have a greater need for security and your presence for a longer time than children normally have.

 - Play “Hide and seek” frequently with the infant.
 This kind of play will help the child cope with separations as being joyful and fun.
 Also, this activity helps the child form an “internal representation” of you as always being there making it less dependent on your physical presence.
 You can also hide objects and let the infant look for them – this also helps the child to understand that people and things are still there even though you can’t see or hear them.